-Subscribe: to the NIP mailing list to get the latest NIP updates from DOH.
+Subscribe to the NIP mailing list to get the latest NIP updates from the Department.

 SEPTEMBER 2024: Free shingles vaccination under the NIP will be expanded to include people at moderate to high risk of severe infection and complications from shingles.